johnfraserss/ICS3U/notes/08 - debugging/README.md

-# Notes (Debugging)
+# Notes (Debugging and Logging)

-Notes about debugging will be here.
+Notes about debugging and logging will be here.